Magyartanulas/magyartanulas.github.io/extrastuff.md

 * az az óra - (that clock)

 There are two things to be noted from these examples.
 1. Unlike in Engish, the definite article `a/az` must also be used.
-2. In the previous section, we explained how when the following word starts with a vowel sound, the definite article `a` becomes `az`.
-Therefore, note that `az` can have two meanings, and a phrase such as `az az óra` (that clock) is possible.
+2. In the previous section, we explained how when the next word starts with a vowel sound, the definite article `a` becomes `az`.
+Therefore, `az` can have two meanings, and a phrase such as `az az óra` (that clock) is possible.
+The first `az` means "that" and the second means "the."